Aimé Leon Dore, chic streetwear that resurrects a legendary New York

 An American success story

-Latest collaboration: ALD x Woolrich.
+Latest collab: ALD x Woolrich.

-ALD style: basics and more basics
+The ALD style: basics and more basics

 Streetwear enhanced by details and materials…